 It was supposed to be a server and it had to support all the modern machine learning libraries and frameworks, so I decided to go with Ubuntu 16.04 as an operating system.
 It has a nice CLI, and I am familiar with Unix systems as I have macOS installed on my personal computer.
 I then installed most of the required frameworks and libraries with Anaconda (apart from CUDA dependencies and TensorFlow), and it was time to make my server accessible.

 The easiest way to get hold of your server from other machine is by configuring SSH access with a key.
-The process is fairly straightforward and is explained in great detail here.
-You basically want it to allow SSH connections authenticating users with a key pair.
+The process is fairly straightforward and is explained in great detail here, and if you are less familiar with communication commands in Linux, you may want to check out this course.
+Basically, you want your server to allow SSH connections, authenticating users with a key pair.
 You generate this key pair on your primary machine (the one you connect from) keeping your private key private, and transfering corresponding public key to the server.
 You then tell the server that this is your public key and whoever knocks with a corresponding private key must be you.

 Now, all of this must now work while you are in the same local network.
 If you want to make it accessible to the outside world though, you may need to request a static IP from your provider, or install some sort of a dynamic DNS daemon on your server (there are a couple of free services that allow that).
 You may also want to check your router settings first, as some of them support dynamic DNS services out of the box.
 Once you get hold of your machine’s domain name or IP, you can open a random port for SSH access in your router settings (and one for the Jupyter Notebook to broadcast its frontend).
 This is basically all it takes to make your server accessible from anywhere in the world (and this is why it is essential to secure your server with a key).